-15.2 The DSL and deputies
+15.2 The DSL and Deputy DSLs

-The DSL and deputies will undertake child protection and safeguarding training at least every 2 years.
-In addition, they will update their knowledge and skills at regular intervals and at least annually (for example, through e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments).
+The DSL and Deputy DSLs will undertake child protection and safeguarding training at least every 2 years.

+In addition, they will update their knowledge and skills at regular intervals and at least annually (for example, through ebulletins, meeting other DSLs, or taking time to read and digest safeguarding developments).